lmfit/lmfit-py/doc/builtin_models.rst

         sigma:         1.15484 +/- 0.01315648 (1.14%) initial =  1.35
     [[Correlations]] (unreported correlations are <  0.250)
         C(amplitude, sigma)          =  0.709

 with the plot shown in the figure above.

 A Voigt model does a better job.
-Again, using :class:`VoigtModel`, this is as simple as::
+Using :class:`VoigtModel`, this is as simple as::

     from lmfit.models import LorentzianModel